Microsoft/azure-docs.cs-cz/articles/iot-edge/tutorial-node-module.md

 2. Aktualizujte pole hodnotami **uživatelské jméno** a **heslo**, které jste zkopírovali z registru kontejneru Azure.
 3. Soubor uložte.

-### <a name="select-your-target-architecture"></a>Vyberte cílovou architekturu.
+### <a name="select-your-target-architecture"></a>Select your target architecture

-V současné době Visual Studio Code může vyvíjet moduly node. js pro zařízení se systémem Linux AMD64 a Linux ARM32v7.
-Musíte vybrat architekturu, kterou cílíte na každé řešení, protože kontejner je sestavený a pro každý typ architektury funguje jinak.
-Výchozí hodnota je Linux AMD64.
+Currently, Visual Studio Code can develop Node.js modules for Linux AMD64 and Linux ARM32v7 devices.
+You need to select which architecture you're targeting with each solution, because the container is built and run differently for each architecture type.
+The default is Linux AMD64.

-1. Otevřete paletu příkazů a vyhledejte **Azure IoT Edge: Nastavte výchozí cílovou platformu pro řešení**Edge nebo na bočním panelu v dolní části okna vyberte ikonu zástupce.
+1. Open the command palette and search for **Azure IoT Edge: Set Default Target Platform for Edge Solution**, or select the shortcut icon in the side bar at the bottom of the window.

-2. V paletě příkazů vyberte v seznamu možností cílovou architekturu.
-Pro tento kurz používáme virtuální počítač s Ubuntu jako zařízení IoT Edge, takže se zachová výchozí hodnota **amd64**.
+2. In the command palette, select the target architecture from the list of options.
+For this tutorial, we're using an Ubuntu virtual machine as the IoT Edge device, so will keep the default **amd64**.

 ### <a name="update-the-module-with-custom-code"></a>Aktualizace modulu pomocí vlastního kódu

-Každá šablona obsahuje vzorový kód, který obsahuje Simulovaná data senzorů z modulu **SimulatedTemperatureSensor** a směruje je IoT Hub.
+Each template comes with sample code included, which takes simulated sensor data from the **SimulatedTemperatureSensor** module and routes it to IoT Hub.
 V této části přidáte kód, který připraví NodeModule k analýze zpráv před jejich odesláním.

 1. V průzkumníku VS Code otevřete **modules** > **NodeModule** > **app.js**.